mgtremaine/genai_contact_form_demo/README.md

     - Query the corpus using the provided query text
     - Return the response from the RAG model and Gemini using Vertex AI form google.

+### Step 3: Configure json files and setup database
+    See sql_tables.sql for example database layout.
+    You will need a google service account key as key.json (or change that in code) The full streamlit demo uses Baserun.AI and OpenAI you get setup free accounts or Recode these sections as needed.

 ### Additional Scripts

 - [`contact_helpdesk.py`] contact_helpdesk.py"): Handles the contact form submission and response.
     This is full demo in streamlit and can use OpenAI via Baserun.
 It includes as `google_rag_query.py` as an import.
 - [`contact_utils.py`] Contains utility functions for loading configurations and connecting to MySQL.
+- [`sql_tables.sql`] Contains the sql to create the 2 tables used in this demo.

 ### License